 After surgery it is important to take an active role in your recovery.
-One way to do so is by doing deep breathing exercises.
+Your health care provider may recommend that you do deep breathing exercises.

 How to Breathe Deeply

 Many people feel weak and sore after surgery and taking big breaths can be uncomfortable.
-A device called an incentive spirometer can help you take deep breaths correctly.
+Your provider may recommend that you use a device called an incentive spirometer.
 If you do not have this device, you can still practice deep breathing on your own.

 - Sit upright.
 It may help to sit at the edge of the bed with your feet hanging over the side.
 If you cannot sit like this, raise the head of your bed as high as you can.